KvanTTT/Articles/Modern-Presentations-Format/English.md

       <a
 href="https://en.wikipedia.org/wiki/Markdown" ><img src="Markdown.svg" /></a>
     </td>
-    <td>It is a simple text format — tags and other complex syntax are optional.
+    <td>It is a simple text format—tags and other complex syntax are optional.
-        It is something like Python for technical writers :) On the other hand, it is easy to compare different versions since this is a text format, and you can use standard programmer tools <b>Pull Request | Merge Request</b>
+        It is something like Python for technical writers :) On the other hand, it is easy to compare different versions since this is a text format, and you can use standard programmer tools like <b>Pull Request | Merge Request</b>
         or just commits edits to the appropriate branch.
     </td>
   </tr>